zitadel/saml/README.md

 ## Supported Go Versions

-For security reasons, we only support and recommend the use of one of the latest two Go versions (:white_check_mark:).
+For security reasons, we only support and recommend the use of one of the latest three Go versions (:white_check_mark:)
+.
 Versions that also build are marked with :warning:.

 | Version | Supported          |